 David C. Duncan Professor in the Physical Sciences

-Director, Center for Radiophysics and Space Research
+Director, Cornell Center for Astrophysics and Planetary Science

 Planetary science, Theoretical Astrophysics, Astrobiology